-The WHIP is a cooperative agreement between BLM and the Colorado Department of Corrections, in which select wild horses and burros receive personal and extensive training as part of an inmate rehabilitative program.
+The WHIP is a cooperative agreement between BLM and the Colorado Department of Corrections in which select wild horses and burros receive personal and extensive training as part of an inmate rehabilitative program.

-In addition to providing training services, inmates feed and care for all other wild horses and burros at the facility.
+In addition to providing training services, inmates feed and care for all wild horses and burros at the facility.

-For information about the Cañon City WHIP visit the Colorado Department of Corrections page at www.coloradoci.com/serviceproviders/whip/index.html?intro
+For information about the Cañon City WHIP, visit the Colorado Department of Corrections page at www.coloradoci.com/serviceproviders/whip/index.html?intro